openedx/docs.openedx.org/source/documentors/references/doc_templates.rst

 Add an Image on its Own Line
 =============================

-Copy this codeblock to an iamge on its own line.
+Copy this codeblock to an image on its own line.

 .. code-block:: RST